How Much does Write Your Way to Freedom cost? (2023 Update)

 You can even submit projects on some of the calls and the coaches will give you feedback and tips — those are my favorite!

 Naturally, these extra coaches need to be paid, which is part of the reason the price increased to join WYWTF.
-I’ve heard there may be a shift in WYWTF next summer and the coaching could turn into a separate program/fee, but for now the coaches are here to help everyone — so jump in!

 This may be one of those unfortunate truths that you don’t really want to hear… the price increase likely was also related to the need to hire people to be part of the intake team for Write Your Way to Freedom.